jamierumbelow/jamieonsoftware.com/_drafts/why-im-long-on-visa.md

 When Visa works well, everyone benefits:

-Consumers get instant access to credit, can buy products from anywhere the card is supported.
+Consumers get instant access to credit, and can buy products from anywhere the card is supported.

-Merchants can accept payments from anyone, and no longer need to run back-office operations responsible for credit & payments or handle cash.
+Merchants can accept payments from anyone, and no longer need to run back-office operations responsible for credit & payments, or handle cash.

 Banks can offer credit at higher interest rates to consumers and collect fees from merchants to provide these credit management services (and thus reduce merchants’ exposure to credit risk).